Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ---

 That's it... we don't have to do anything from here to keep this data updated.
 The provider will do that for us and data sharing means we are always seeing whatever they have published.
 How amazing is that?
-Just think of all the things you didn't have do here to get access to an always up-to-date, third-party dataset!
+Just think of all the things you didn't have to do here to get access to an always up-to-date, third-party dataset!

 ### Query the Weather data